 The Bottom Line on Green Tea Extract

-Green tea extract deserves its reputation as a supplement that can actually improve your health and body composition.
+Green tea extract is one of the few supplements that can improve both your health and body composition.

-It’s not going to change your life, of course, but green tea extract will help you get the body you really want faster.
+It’s not going to change your life, of course, but green tea extract will help you get the body you want a little faster.

 If you want to see for yourself, and you want to try a potent, safe, and properly dosed green tea extract supplement, then I suggest you try Phoenix today.